nmalancea/employee-availability/readme.md

 ### Assumptions
-1. Outside of custom availability hours, company hours will be used.
+* Outside of custom availability hours, company hours will be used.
-2. Availabilities are given in sorted order.
-3. Availabilities have no overlap.

 ### Running